Upper Gastrointestinal Endoscopy

 An upper gastrointestinal (UGI) endoscopy is

-a procedure that allows your doctor to look at the interior lining of your
+a procedure that allows your doctor to look at the inside lining of your

 esophagus , your stomach, and the first part of your

-viewing instrument called an endoscope.
-The tip of the endoscope is inserted
+viewing tool called an endoscope (scope) is used.
+The tip of the scope is inserted

 through your mouth and then gently moved down your throat into the esophagus,